OnChainSurvivor/OnChainSurvivor/README.md

 ## Development Roadmap 🛠️

-### 🥇 Phase 1 🥇: Daily Survival Challenges, by players for players!
+### 🥇 Phase 1 🥇: Daily Challenges, by players for players!

 This  system allows users to add their challenges to the Challenge queue.
 The system is a queue, with each user placing their challenges aiming for the top positions on the leaderboard.
 The structure is dynamic and ONLY the number one in the queue becomes the main challenger for the next day!.